 The scope of resources that are appropriate for inclusion in DLESE is given in the DLESE Scope statement.
 The crucial wording is "...the DLESE collection provides access to Earth system education materials with particular emphasis on interdisciplinary areas.
 The collection offers access to materials that bring the Earth System into the classroom or learning site, and that demonstrate the application of science to solving real world problems.
 All geographic areas on Earth are included in the scope of the collection, as well as the atmosphere and the solar system.
-DLESE users include educators, learners, and researchers, at all educational levels, in both formal and informal education settings"11.
-In practice, DLESE has welcomed resources that deal with constituent disciplines of Earth Science, resources that deal with interactions between natural systems and humanity, and resources that deal with educational matters of concern to educators in the DLESE community (figure 2).
-In other words, DLESE has welcomed resources that are interdisciplinary of users in the deal with constituent are interdisciplinary and resources that deal with education, not just resources that are interdisciplinary when considered in isolation.
+DLESE users include educators, learners, and researchers, at all educational levels, in both formal and informal education settings" In practice, DLESE has welcomed resources that deal with constituent disciplines of Earth Science, resources that deal with interactions between natural systems and humanity, and resources that deal with educational matters of concern to educators in the DLESE community (figure 2).
+In other words, DLESE has welcomed resources that can be aggregated to craft an interdisciplinary education, not just resources that are interdisciplinary when considered in isolation.